EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-usar-react-fc-podria-ser-una-mala-practica/index.en.md

 export default App;
 ```

-### Subcomponent pattern in React gets more complicated
+### Subcomponent pattern in React gets more complicated using React.FC

-The [component pattern as namespace](https://medium.com/@kunukn_95852/react-components-with-namespace-f3d169feaf91) is fairly simple to create without using React.FC, but with React.FC it can get quite complicated.
+The [component pattern as namespace](https://medium.com/@kunukn_95852/react-components-with-namespace-f3d169feaf91) is fairly simple to create without using *React.FC*, but with *React.FC* it can get quite complicated.

 Don't know what it is?
 Think of a pattern that allows you to group components within a certain parent, which functions as a namespace for our child components; similar to how the C++ namespace _std_ would work.